The following professionals lent their expertise to this article:

 Academic & Career

-Through mentoring, leadership, empowerment, and self-awareness programs, AALEAD works to help disadvantaged Asian and Pacific Islander youth succeed in school and careers. - APIA Scholars
+Through mentoring, leadership, empowerment, and self-awareness programs, AALEAD works to help disadvantaged Asian and Pacific Islander youth succeed in school and their careers.

 The Asian Career Network is a hub that connects Asian job seekers and employers in one convenient online location.
-There are several career resources to help Asians and Pacific Islanders make the most of the job search process.
+Their website offers a number of career resources to help Asians and Pacific Islanders make the most of the job search process.

 Social & Networking

 Through regional and national programs, Ascend works to promote professional and academic development for its membership.
-Resources include access to networking events and skill development programs. - National Council of Asian Pacific Americans (NCAPA)
+Resources include access to networking events and skills development programs.

-The NCAPA is a consortium of more than 30 Asian and Pacific Islander organizations, including those who focus on healthcare issues.
-The mission of the NCAPA is to facilitate the goals of each of these organizations. - U.S. Pan Asian American Chamber of Commerce (USPAACC)
+The NCAPA is a consortium of more than 30 Asian and Pacific Islander organizations, including those focused on healthcare issues.
+The mission of the NCAPA is to facilitate the goals of each of these organizations.

-The USPAACC is the largest non-profit professional organization representing Asian groups in a number of contexts, such as business, sports, arts, education, and science.
+The USPAACC is the largest non-profit professional organization representing Asian groups in a number of contexts that include business, sports, arts, education, and science.

 Advocacy & Diversity